 - If your upholstery is in really bad shape you may want to sew elasticated cushion coverlets that go over the top side of the cushion (it’s also a good way to protect nice new upholstery from boat projects (see: dirt, grease, and sweat stains).

 - You can reupholster your boat for a fraction of the cost if you do the sewing yourself.
-It’s possible to score good deals on marine grade fabrics online.
-Also, if your not a sewer but you’re going cruising, you may want to bring your boat interior fabric with you and have the cushions sewn up in a place like Mexico or Fiji.
+It’s possible to score good deals on durable materials and marine-grade fabrics online.
+Also, if you’re not a sewer but you’re going cruising, you may want to bring your boat interior fabric with you and have the cushions sewn up in a place like Mexico or Fiji.
 We eventually had all of our saloon cushions sewn up for $100 USD in Ensenada, Mexico.

 7. CUT A RUG

 Depending on the state of your cabin sole, it may be possible to refinish it – but be warned, it’s a big job and results are not guaranteed.
 A practical solution is to cover worn cabin soles (and prevent further wear and tear) with cheerful boat-friendly rugs.
 Don’t forget to add slip-proof matting underneath and ensure your rugs are secure underway.

 Securely fasten art, photos, and souvenirs to your walls.
 Mirrors are great for creating the illusion of space.

 Privacy curtains are also a good way to add a splash of color and are straightforward to make